stuffedwombat/stuffedwombat.github.io/patreon.md

 Most of my previous games are puzzle or skill based.
 I have some neat ideas in that direction that I want to explore.

 But I am actually much more interested in telling short stories so I will try to do that as well.

 **What happens if you dont make a game?**

 I made one game per month in 2016 already, so I am confident that I can do it again.
-However, if I do not release a game in time, I will disable the patreon money collection thing.
+However, if I do not release a game in time, I will disable the patreon money collection thing for that month.

 **Why are there no special rewards for people who pledge more?**